Facilities and Services

 International Affairs integrates the global vision of Texas Tech University by fostering international leadership, awareness, education, research, and outreach for the university and the greater community.
 Working with and through the colleges, International Affairs (IA) coordinates international activities at Texas Tech and is composed of the following divisions/stand-alone units:

-- Center for Global Communications
+- Center for Global Communication

 - International Center for Arid and Semi-Arid Land Studies